Skip to main content

 CKS only supports public clusters as a self-service option.
 To set up a private cluster, contact CoreWeave Support.

+If you need a private cluster, see Private cluster access for how to reach the Kubernetes API after CoreWeave provisions it.
 To configure a custom Audit Policy for the cluster, select the Custom Audit Policy checkbox to open the Audit Policy YAML editor.

 To learn more about cluster Audit Policies, see the official Kubernetes documentation.